 Show an appropriate level of understanding of academic and sector research approaches, engage in discussion and evaluation of the strengths and weaknesses of these approaches outside the context they were first engaged with.

+An explanation for embedding Knowle edge and Understanding throu gh Teaching & Learning an d Assessment at this le evel of the

+1 programme:

-An explanation for embedding Knowle programme: Core delivery of knowledge and under · ·
+İ Core delivery of knowledge and under rstanding will be through, lectu ire, seminar s, directed read ling, independent study and group

 tutorials.
-Understanding will be tested this will include appraisal of concepts, e.
+Understanding will be tested through the student's ability to o appraise th neories and cor ncepts and best practic e.
 Some of

+this will include appraisal of concepts, policies and practices engage ed with durin g the student's WBL.

-Cognitive and Intellectual Skills: od With danii g the stadents VVBL.
+1 Cognitive and Intellectual Skills:

-Cognitive and intellectual Skills.
+İ

 Show detailed knowledge of the

 main principles of enquiry used in

 business and the ability to evaluate

 the appropriateness of these

 different approaches to solving

 problems.
 (FHEQ)

-Use critical thinking, analysis and
+1 Use critical thinking, analysis and

 synthesis to identify assumptions

 and evaluate evidence.
 Use

 appropriate quantitative and

 qualitative skills to identify and

 formulate solutions to business

 problems (GBM 3.9)

 Numeric and quantitative skills

 including data analysis,

-interpretation and extrapolation use
+interpretation and extrapolation use 1

 models of business problems and phenomena (GBM 3.9) Individuals should understand the limits of knowledge with respect to the sector and the impacts this has on their analysis and interpretation of information.
 (FHEQ) By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Identify and compare assumptions and theories, evaluate qualitative and quantitative information, to define terms and generalise appropriately.
 Evaluate and assess options and apply ideas in a range of situations outside those in which they were first learned Discriminate between methodologies Extrapolate information and draw conclusions Recognise where lack of information or knowledge might impact solution proposed, Primary: Class exercises, seminars simulations and discussions, workshops, academic tutorials.
 Secondary/ Supplementary: Case Studies, Reviews of business practice, Problem Based Learning, feedback.
-A1, A2, A3, A5 ILO1, ILO2, ILO3, ILO4 Case Studies Examinations Written Reports Essays Presentations In-class tests HIGH2039 HIGH2057 HIGH2058 HIGH2042 HIGH2039 HIGH2103 An explanation for embedding Cognitive programme: Cognitive and intellectual skills will be appraisal of organisational processes. developed in class discussion and debate using case stu udies, problem based learning and reflective skills to demonstrate they ha T T Key Transferable Skills:
+A1, A2, A3, A5 ILO1, ILO2, ILO3, ILO4 Case Studies Examinations Written Reports Essays Presentations In-class tests HIGH2039 HIGH2057 HIGH2042 HIGH2039 HIGH2103 An explanation for embedding Cognitive programme: appraisal of organisational processes reflective skills to demonstrate they ha Cognitive and intellectual skills will be developed in class discussion and debate using case studies, problem based learning and appraisal of organisational processes and practices.
+Assessment will be focussed on students evidencing their academic and reflective skills to demonstrate they have achieved the learning outcomes.
+Key Transferable Skills: